codemagic-ci-cd/codemagic-docs/content/building/build-versioning.md

 ---
 title: Build versioning
-weight: 10
+weight: 8
 ---

 If you are going to publish your app to App Store Connect or Google Play, each uploaded binary must have a new version.
 There are several approaches you can use for build versioning on Codemagic.
-One of the easiest ways to increment app version with every build is by using the `BUILD_NUMBER` read-only environment variable in **build arguments**.
+One of the easiest ways to increment app version with every build is by using the environment variables that Codemagic exports during the build.
+There are two environment variables that count the number of builds:

-The `BUILD_NUMBER` read-only environment variable holds the total count of builds (including the ongoing build) for this project in Codemagic.
-In other words, if you have triggered 10 builds for some project in Codemagic, the next time you build it, `BUILD_NUMBER` will be exported as `11`.
+* `BUILD_NUMBER`.
+Holds the total count of builds (including the ongoing build) for a specific **workflow** in Codemagic.
+TIn other words, if you have triggered 10 builds for some workflow in Codemagic, the next time you build it, `BUILD_NUMBER` will be exported as `11`.

-{{<notebox>}} Please note that the number of builds in `BUILD_NUMBER` is counted separately for each workflow. {{</notebox>}}
+* `PROJECT_BUILD_NUMBER`.
+Holds the total count of builds (including the ongoing build) for a **project** in Codemagic.
+In contrast with `BUILD_NUMBER`, `PROJECT_BUILD_NUMBER` will increase every time you build any of the workflows of the app.

-## Incrementing app version
+## Incrementing app version using environment variables

-Here are some examples of the build arguments you can use to increment the app version.
-You can enter the build arguments in **App settings > Build > Build arguments**.
+Here are some examples how you can increment the app version using Codemagic's read-only environment variables in build arguments:

 `--build-name=2.0.$BUILD_NUMBER --build-number=$(($BUILD_NUMBER + 100))`

 `--build-name=1.0.0 --build-number=$BUILD_NUMBER`

-## When build number should be fetched from pubsec.yaml
+## Fetching build number from pubsec.yaml

-- add a prebuild script that install [yq](https://github.com/mikefarah/yq), a lightweight and portable command-line YAML processor, add the following command to the pre build script so yq can be installed.
+Add a pre-build script that installs [yq](https://github.com/mikefarah/yq), a lightweight and portable command-line YAML processor:

 ```
 #!/usr/bin/env sh
 HOMEBREW_NO_AUTO_UPDATE=1 brew install yq
 ```

-The head to App settings > Build > and in the *Build arguments* field:
+Then add the following build arguments:

 `--build-number=$(cat ./pubspec.yaml | yq r - version)`

 ## Set Xcode project build number via command line

 Calling agvtool is another way of forcing Xcode to set the build version for your next build.

 ```
 #!/bin/sh